cleartonic/smt4a_calc/readme.md

 ### Next versions:
 - Implement 3/4 fusion requirement demons (functional as of now, but generates too many combinations which crashes the program.
 Need to smart filter somehow)
+- Support demon information/graphics in the interface, such as recruit locations, levels, etc.

 ![image](diagram.png?raw=true "image")